-It takes a dedicated team to deliver an outstanding curricular and co-curricular experience for our undergraduates, so we thank the faculty, staff, alumni, parents, and students who continue to support all of our programs.
-Specifically, I would like to thank the parents who hosted our alumni and parent receptions this past year (see below).
-If you would like to become involved in our Parents Advisory Council, please contact Senior Director of Development for McDonough School of Business Matilda Carpenter.
+It takes a dedicated team to deliver an outstanding curricular and co-curricular experience for our undergraduates, so we thank the faculty, staff, alumni, parents, and students who continue to support our programs.
+Specifically, I would like to thank the parents who are hosting our alumni and parent receptions this year (see below).
+If you would like to become involved in our Parents Advisory Council, please contact Sharon Gibson, director of development for the Undergraduate Program.

 Norean Sharpe, Ph.D.